zserge/zserge.github.io/blog/go-cloud-benchmark.md

 ```
 localhost:           2067 / free :)
-Heroku:              1122 / 1 free dyno
+Heroku:              1122 / 1 free dyno, or 7$/month (0.009$/hour)
-DigitalOcean/Dokku:   727 / 5$ per month (0.007$/hour), multiple containers
+DigitalOcean/Dokku:   727 / 5$/month (0.007$/hour), multiple containers
-OpenShift:            597 / 3 free cartridges
+OpenShift:            597 / 3 free cartridges, or 0.02$/hour
 AWS T2.micro/Dokku:   456 / 0.013$/hour, multiple containers
 ```

+The only dual-core machine here is my laptop, thus it wins the race.
+Other VMs seem to be single-core.

+* DigitalOcean: 512MB RAM , 20GB SSD, 1TB of traffic.
+* Heroku: 512MB RAM, *free gear must "sleep" for 6 hours a day*.
+* OpenShift: 512MB Ram, 1GB storage.
+* AWS T2.micro: 615MB RAM

 Altough my persontal preference is Digital Ocean, I like how well Heroku performs.
-If only they gave more than one dyno for free - it would be a great choice for development purposes.
+If only they made free dyno available for 24 hours - it would be a great choice for development purposes.

 I'm very surprised with the OpenShift balancer, I really was hoping it gives some dramatic improvements to performance.
+Also the pricing...

 Finally, I didn't expect Amazon to take the last place in this rating.
-It might be good for big apps, but for small experiments, well, they charge more than DigitalOcean does, yet they have about 40% worse performance.
+It might be good for big apps, but for small experiments, well, they charge more than DigitalOcean does, yet they give about 40% worse performance.

 P.S.
 I understand that this benchmark can show different numbers in your case.
 But if you have any comments or different results - [let me know]!